mosabami/enterprise-scale-aks-levelup/steps/deployment/README.md

    code index.js
    ```

-10. Add "/api" to the begining of the paths in line 39,43,49,55.
+10. Add "/api" to the beginning of the paths in line 39,43,49,55.
 This is because AGIC does not have the nginx ingress controller feature that allows you to rewrite target path.
 More details on this later.
-Save it
+Save it.

-11. Build the image for the server into the container registry you just created using the tag "v2"
+11. Build the image for the server into the container registry you just created using the tag "v2". the original version image did not have the "/api" at the beginning of the paths.

     ```bash
     sudo az acr login -n $ACR_NAME
     sudo docker build -t $ACR_NAME.azurecr.io/multi-server:v2 .
     ```

-12. Build image of the fib calculator microservice
+12. Build image of the calculator microservice

     ```bash
     cd ../worker